 Berkeley College Honors Scholarship: Berkeley College offers scholarships to qualified freshman students who demonstrate a high level of academic achievement.
 Award amounts are based on high school GPA.
 Scholarships are renewable until receipt of a Bachelor’s degree.
-To be eligible, students must be accepted into the Honors Program and enroll full-time in one of Berkeley’s bachelor’s degree programs.
+To be eligible, students must be accepted into the Honors Program and enroll full-time in one of Berkeley’s bachelor’s or associate's degree programs (except for Medical Degree programs).
 For an eligible student who achieved a high school GPA between 3.00 and 3.49, scholarships range up to 50 percent of tuition.
 For an eligible student who achieved a high school GPA of 3.50 or higher, scholarships range up to full tuition.
-Scholarships are awarded after all federal and state grants, Veterans Affairs benefits, employer benefits, and other scholarships have been applied (housing, books, supplies, and graduation fees are not included).
-To maintain the scholarship, students must attend full-time, remain continuously enrolled for each academic term, and maintain at least a 3.00 cumulative GPA.
+Scholarships are awarded after all federal and state grants, Veterans Affairs benefits,

 Berkeley College Active Military Grant: Awarded to active service members who participate in the Military Tuition Assistance Program.
 Awards are based on the numbers of credits being attempted and the tuition rate.